Tessil/hopscotch-map/README.md

 }
 ```
 - No support for some bucket related methods (like bucket_size, bucket, ...).
+- No support for move-only types with a move constructor that may throw an exception (with open adressing, it's not possible to keep the strong exception guarantee on rehash if the move constructor may throw).

 These differences also apply between `std::unordered_set` and `tsl::hopscotch_set`.